 It explicitly identifies information from TEA and reminds you of when and how to respond to TEA requests and actions.
 Learn the proper channeling channeling of information and how to organize all TEA correspondence in this publication.
 Links to TEA web sites and documents mentioned in articles are included in each issue.

-Every year at the Annual Conference, Texas ASCD presents awards to a small number of people to honor their hard work and dedication to education.
+Every year, Texas ASCD presents awards to a select few to honor their hard work and dedication to education.
 Each award recipient is nominated by Texas ASCD members.

-Show your appreciation to a valued colleague or a new teacher who is going “above and beyond” in their classroom by nominating them.
+Texas ASCD Annual Conference awards seek to show appreciation to valued colleagues or new teachers who go “above and beyond” in their classrooms throughout the school year.
 You may also nominate a journalist or an organization that is doing exceptional work in reporting on education-related issues.
-The Texas ASCD Award is awarded at the Annual Conference in October.
-The nomination period for 2016 award recognition has ended.
+The Texas ASCD Awards are awarded at the Annual Conference in October or at the recipient’s district.
+The nomination period for the 2022 award recognition ends on August 22, 2022.